theintern/intern-tutorial/README.md

 ```
 *Note: Intern offers hooks that can be utilized within our a to run arbitrary code at various points during a test run - more information can be found on the [Writing Tests wiki page](https://github.com/theintern/intern/wiki/Writing-Tests).*

-In the code above, we’ve registered a new suite for our `hello` module named “hello”, a new test case for the `greet` method named “greet”, and wrote two assertions: one where we call `greet` with no arguments, and one where we call `greet` with one argument. **Assertions** are statements that can be used to verify some logic about the target being tested.
+In the code above, we’ve registered a new suite for our `hello` module named “hello”, a new test case for the `greet` method named “greet”, and wrote two assertions: one where we call `greet` with no arguments, and one where we call `greet` with one argument.

+**Assertions** are statements that can be used to verify some logic about the target being tested.
 Here, we're using `assert.strictEqual` to prove strict equality of the return value of `hello.greet` and an expected value, yet other assertion methods exist.
-Such additional methods can be accessed via Intern's assertion interfaces at `intern/chai!assert`, `intern/chai!should`, and `intern/chai!expect`.
+Such additional methods can be accessed by requiring Intern's different assertion interfaces at `intern/chai!assert`, `intern/chai!should`, and `intern/chai!expect`.
 For a complete list of available methods, see the [ChaiJS documentation](http://chaijs.com/api/).

 The final step for writing our unit test is to add information to the Intern configuration file we previously created so that Intern can find our new test module.
-This is done by using a `suites` array containing module identifiers of unit tests to run.
-Let's add the following option to the configuration file at `app/tests/intern.js`:
+Let's add the a `suites` array containing the AMD [module identifiers](https://github.com/amdjs/amdjs-api/wiki/AMD#id-) of our test to the config file at `app/tests/intern.js`:

 ```js
 // ...